V-MalM/Analysis-Using-Python/README.md

 #### Resources
-   * Folder PyBank : This folder contains two folders *'Resources': Contains the financial data 'budget_data.csv' *'analysis' : empty folder to whic the out put text file with analysis, will be written.
+   * Folder PyBank : This folder contains two folders
+   		* 'Resources': Contains the financial data 'budget_data.csv'
+   		* 'analysis' : Empty folder to which the output text file with analysis, will be written.
-   * Python file main.py that has python script for analyzing the financial data stored in 'Resources\budget_data.csv'
+   * Python file 'main.py' that has python script for analyzing the financial data stored in 'Resources\budget_data.csv'

 #### Sequence of execution